bkeiren/AwesomiumUnity/README.md

 * Have OpenGL installed (The project links with opengl32.lib'.
 * Have the DirectX SDK installed and "DXSDK_DIR" as an environment variable (the project's include directories currently have $(DXSDK_DIR)\include set).

+If succesfully built, the output will be located at either:

+* CppDLL\Debug\AwesomiumUnity.dll
+or
+* CppDLL\Release\AwesomiumUnity.dll